The Lost Daughter (film): Reception

+Critics

 At its opening night world premiere, the movie received a four-minute standing ovation from Venice Film Festival attendees in the Sala Grande.

-On Rotten Tomatoes, the film holds an approval rating of 94% based on 232 reviews, with an average rating of 7.8/10.
+On Rotten Tomatoes, the film holds an approval rating of 94% based on 237 reviews, with an average rating of 8.4/10.
 The website's critics consensus reads: "A strikingly assured debut for writer-director Maggie Gyllenhaal, The Lost Daughter unites a brilliant cast in service of a daringly ambitious story."
 On Metacritic, it has a weighted average score of 86 out of 100, based on reviews from 51 critics, indicating "universal acclaim".

 Mick LaSalle of the San Francisco Chronicle wrote: "Still, no matter how flat The Lost Daughter can sometimes seem, there's always something to hold our attention.
 The movie is never great, but it's never exactly dull.
 There's always a reason to stick around for the next scene."

-Jeannette Catsoulis of The New York Times wrote: “Equal parts troubling and affecting, Leda epitomizes a type of woman whose needs are rarely addressed in American mainstream movies.
-We can dislike her, but we are never permitted to revile her.”
-Michael Phillips of the Chicago Tribune wrote Gyllenhaal “keeps a close eye on what brings out the best in a scene, and in a story worth telling, with morally imperfect, fully dimensional, persistently human characters.”
+Jeannette Catsoulis of The New York Times wrote: "Equal parts troubling and affecting, Leda epitomizes a type of woman whose needs are rarely addressed in American mainstream movies.
+We can dislike her, but we are never permitted to revile her."
+Michael Phillips of the Chicago Tribune wrote Gyllenhaal "keeps a close eye on what brings out the best in a scene, and in a story worth telling, with morally imperfect, fully dimensional, persistently human characters."

-Alissa Wilkinson of Vox wrote “The movie captures the spirit of the novel well.
-It’s suspenseful, but it’s not a thriller; there are elements of obsession and eroticism, but they never quite go where you expect.
-The end is deeply ambiguous, neither punishing nor condoning its characters’ behavior.
-It simply asks us to sit with them — to pay them the respect of attention, and learn something about ourselves in the process.”
+Alissa Wilkinson of Vox wrote "The movie captures the spirit of the novel well.
+It's suspenseful, but it's not a thriller; there are elements of obsession and eroticism, but they never quite go where you expect.
+The end is deeply ambiguous, neither punishing nor condoning its characters' behavior.
+It simply asks us to sit with them — to pay them the respect of attention, and learn something about ourselves in the process."

-Armond White gave a negative assessment in the National Review, saying the film “is so perfectly rotten that it surely reflects some twisted, deep-seated attitude held by Maggie Gyllenhaal, the actress turned director-writer, again taking to her soapbox for a politically modish statement”.
+Actress and filmmaker Olivia Wilde praised the film, particularly Gyllenhaal's direction by saying "This unflinching new filmmaker only has time for the most interesting questions, it seems, and will not sanitize the narrative for our comfort.
+We have been warned: Maggie Gyllenhaal is here to push us to be a braver audience, and I, for one, am lapping it up from the front row."

+In June 2025, IndieWire ranked the film at number 31 on its list of "The 100 Best Movies of the 2020s (So Far)."